kaarlboma/ML-Algorithms-From-Scratch/README.md

 ## Project Overview

 This project implements various statistical learning methods from first principles using only Python and NumPy.
-Each algorithm is tested in Jupyter notebooks using datasets from scikit-learn.
+Each algorithm is tested in Jupyter notebooks using datasets from scikit-learn or synthetic data.

 ## Algorithms Implemented